DFKI-AID/stepDP/readme.md

 #### State Chart
 State charts can be used as an abstraction to define when rules are active.
 The rule logic is implemented in java.
 Rules may fire events into the state chart which in response change the set of active rules.
 A state chart manages a specific set of rules which defined in table (\*.csv file).
 The state chart is stored in the scxml format.
-The implementation does not support parallel or history states at the moment..
-It should be checked whether they are necessary, because with the persistent dialog history the system supports already a 'history'-feature.
+The implementation does not support parallel or history states at the moment.
+It should be checked whether they are necessary, because with the persistent dialog history the system already supports a 'history'-feature.